wp-media/wp-rocket-helpers/cache/wp-rocket-no-cache-auto-purge/README.md

 🚧&#160;&#160;**ADVANCED CUSTOMIZATION, HANDLE WITH CARE!**

-_When you activate this plugin, WP Rocket will cache your pages, but will not clear the cache automtically when you make changes to them!_
+_When you activate this plugin, WP Rocket will cache your pages, but will not clear the cache automatically when you make changes to them!_

 Documentation:
 * [Disable All Automatic Cache Clearing](http://docs.wp-rocket.me/article/137-disable-all-automatic-cache-clearing)